Why the Most Prepared Person in the Room Still Chokes

 One thing you can try right now

 Before your next high-stakes moment, steal 60 seconds.
 Close your eyes.
 Breathe slowly three times.
 Then vividly imagine yourself performing at your absolute best — not hoping for it, not manifesting it, actually inhabiting it.
 See it.
 Feel it.
+Play it out to your favorite song.
 Be annoyingly specific.

 Your brain doesn't fully distinguish between a vividly imagined experience and a real one.
 You are not daydreaming.
 You are training.